-Syrians will soon head to the polls to cast their votes in an election that rights groups and Western governments say is a foregone conclusion.
-President Bashar al-Assad is all but guaranteed to win the May 26 presidential poll, securing a fourth seven-year term in the midst of a decade-long revolt against his rule.
+Syrians on Wednesday cast their votes in an election that rights groups and Western governments say is a foregone conclusion.
+President Bashar al-Assad is all but guaranteed to win the presidential poll, securing a fourth seven-year term in the midst of a decade-long revolt against his rule.

 Who is running?